coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 snakemake --cores 1 --dag | dot -Tpng > dag.png
 ```

 One improvement to this `Snakefile` would be to directly refer to the outputs of the rules by using the rule's name.
 This approach is more robust, as we can freely change the output names, without breaking the workflow.
-Remember that you can only refer to the rules that were defined before, so we cannot modify in that way the `all` rule)!
+Remember that you can only refer to the rules that were defined before, so we cannot modify in that way the `all` rule!
 ```bash
 rule all:
     input: